 The exhibition explores five themes:

 This exhibition opened in 2005 as Mirror of the world: books and ideas.
-In 2017, it reopened as World of the book.
+In 2017, it was renamed World of the book.

 Plan your visit

 Hours: please note the exhibition is temporarily closed on most days until mid-December due to elevated construction noise for Vision 2020.
 To plan your visit, please check opening dates below.

 - Thursday, 29 November 2018–Saturday, 30 November 2019

 Watch a short time-lapse video of the installation of the 2017 World of the book exhibition in the iconic Dome Galleries.

 Books & ideas